lennart-benschop/agon-utilities/README.md

 ### fontctl

-This program selects a font, previously loaded by the `loadfont' command.
+This program selects a font, previously loaded by the `loadfont` command.

 Example:

 `fontctl 11`

-The parameter is a buffer ID, the same as used with `loadfont'.
+The parameter is a buffer ID, the same as used with `loadfont`.
 The word `sys` can be used instead to select the system font.

 A second parameter `show` can be used to show all 256 characters of the font.